 The Faceplate provides support for the user interface and the Inter-Connect Cable storage ports.
-Recommended safety equipment, PV charging specifications, compatible battery chemistries, and environmental operating condition information (Figure 11).
+Recommended safety equipment, PV charging specifications, compatible battery chemistries, environmental operating conditions and Solar Stik Technical Support contact information are provided in the center of the Faceplate (Figure 11).